pandawing/node-run-yo/readme.md

 ### stable(input, [options])

-Create a directory in temp, `npm install` from working directory, execute `yo [current generator]` and move to target directory.
+Create a directory in the system temporary directory, `npm install` from working directory, execute `yo [current generator]` and move to the target directory.

 #### input